 The Company uses independent freight carriers to deliver its products.
 These carriers currently charge the Company a basic rate per mile for diesel fuel price increases.
-During 2017 and 2016, the Company entered into hedge agreements with counterparties to mitigate the volatility of diesel fuel prices, and not to speculate in the future price of diesel fuel.
+During 2018 and 2017, the Company entered into hedge agreements with counterparties to mitigate the volatility of diesel fuel prices, and not to speculate in the future price of diesel fuel.
 Under the hedge agreements, the Company agreed to pay a fixed price per gallon of diesel fuel determined at the time the agreements were executed and to receive a floating rate payment that is determined on a monthly basis based on the average price of the Department of Energy's Diesel Fuel Index during the applicable month and is designed to offset any increase or decrease in fuel costs that the Company pays to it common carriers.
-The agreements covered approximately 64% of the Company's 2017 diesel fuel requirements and are expected to cover approximately 48% of the Company's estimated diesel fuel requirements for 2018.
+The agreements covered approximately 64% of the Company's 2018 diesel fuel requirements and are expected to cover approximately 79% and 50% of the Company's estimated diesel fuel requirements for 2019 and 2020, respectively.
 These diesel fuel hedge agreements qualify for hedge accounting.
 Therefore, changes in the fair value of such agreements are recorded under Accumulated Other Comprehensive Income (Loss) on the Consolidated Balance Sheet.